fullstackraven/FitCircle/replit.md

 - **Enhanced Hydration Export**: Upgraded CSV export to include liquid types in structured format with dedicated columns for better data analysis
 - **Improved Auto-Backup**: Fixed auto-backup scheduling with better persistence, status display, and daily 11:59pm trigger reliability
 - **Data Migration**: Added automatic migration for existing hydration entries to include liquid type (defaults to "Water" for legacy data)
+- **Complete Rounded Corner Implementation**: Updated all UI components throughout the entire app to use rounded-xl styling instead of sharp edges - includes all boxes, graphs, buttons, containers, modals, and form elements for consistent modern appearance (January 2025)

 ### Data Persistence and iOS Considerations